Illinois Fair Tax: 2019: Passage of a graduated income tax proposal

 During the 2018 Illinois gubernatorial election, Democratic candidate J. B. Pritzker campaigned in support of a Fair Tax amendment.
 Pritzker won the election, and Democrats controlled both chambers of the Illinois legislature.
 On January 28, 2019, Senator Don Harmon introduced a joint resolution that would propose a constitutional amendment allowing the Illinois government to change from a flat tax rate to a graduated rate.
 The resolution was approved in the Senate by a 36–22 vote on May 1 and by the House by a 73–44 vote on May 27.
 The resolution received two votes more than the 71 votes needed to pass in the House, in what the Chicago Tribune called a "historic vote".
 The passage of the resolution placed the proposed amendment on the ballot in the next general election on November 3, 2020.
 To pass, it requires 60% of the votes on the ballot measure itself, or a simple majority of all of those voting in the election.

-Concurrently with the constitutional amendment proposals, legislators debated Senate Bill 687, which lays out the proposed new tax structure which will only go into place if voters approve Constitutional Amendment 1.
-If the constitutional amendment is approved, Senate Bill 687 would raise taxes on Illinois taxpayers making over $250,000.
-It also includes $100 million for property tax relief.
+Concurrently with the constitutional amendment proposals, legislators debated Senate Bill 687, which laid out the proposed new tax structure which would only have gone into place if voters approved Constitutional Amendment 1.
+If the amendment had been approved, Senate Bill 687 would have raised taxes on Illinois taxpayers with a taxable income over $250,000.
+It also included $100 million for property tax relief.
 This bill passed in the Senate by a 36–22 vote on May 1 and in the House by a 67–48 vote on May 30.